camirian/phase-0-robotics-glossary/GLOSSARY.md

 ---

+## T

+### Topic
+-   **Definition**: A named bus over which ROS 2 nodes exchange messages.
+Topics have a many-to-many communication relationship: any number of nodes can publish (send) messages to a topic, and any number of nodes can subscribe (receive) messages from that same topic.
+-   **Context/Significance**: Our nodes used the `/chatter` topic to communicate.
+The publisher sent messages to `/chatter`, and the subscriber received them from `/chatter`, demonstrating the most common communication pattern in ROS 2.

+---

 ## V

 ### VRAM
 -   **Stands For**: Video Random Access Memory
 -   **Definition**: Specialized RAM used to store image and graphics data for a computer's display.
 In the context of AI and simulation, it's the dedicated memory on the GPU.
 -   **Context/Significance**: VRAM is a critical resource for running Isaac Sim and training large AI models.
-The amount of available VRAM on a GPU determines the complexity of the simulations and models that can be run, which was a key factor in our decision to consider cloud-based development.
+The amount of available VRAM on a GPU determines the complexity of the simulations and models that can be run.

+---

+## W

+### Workspace
+-   **Definition**: A directory containing one or more ROS 2 packages, along with `build`, `install`, and `log` subdirectories created by `colcon`.
+A workspace allows you to develop and build multiple related packages simultaneously.
+-   **Context/Significance**: We created the `ros2-ws` workspace to house our `core_robotics_package`.
+Sourcing the `install/setup.bash` file from this workspace makes our custom package's executables available in our terminal.